-Live in the moment 100% by concentrating on the activity without any distractions.
-Many people mistake this practice for zero thinking.
-Observing your thoughts and letting go of them is the simple idea behind this meditation.
+However you choose to meditate, the goal is to live in the moment 100% by concentrating on the activity without any distractions.
+Many people mistake this practice for zero thinking, but observing your thoughts and letting go of them is really the simple idea behind this meditation.

 You can use your footsteps as an object of meditation, unlike other meditation practices, focusing on your breath.
 Becoming aware of your legs’ movements, the lifting, lowering and feeling of your feet touching the ground should be noticed in this meditation.